How to use desertion as the grounds for divorce in England and Wales

 How long is desertion in marriage?

-To use desertion as a 'grounds for divorce', your partner must have left without your consent for at least a two year period.
+To use desertion as a 'grounds for divorce', your partner must have left without your consent for at least a two-year period.

 Does moving out affect divorce?

 If you move out, your ex could use this as an example of unreasonable behaviour and vice versa.
-This alone doesn’t necessarily have a bearing on the divorce, however coupled with further unreasonable behaviour points it could.
+This alone doesn’t necessarily have a bearing on the divorce, however, coupled with further unreasonable behaviour points it could.
+For more advice on using desertion as the grounds for divorce, book a free 15-minute call with one of our experts here.

 Start your amicable divorce journey